FabioMongillo/FabioMongillo/README.md

 - 👋 Hi, I'm Fabio.
-I'm a second year undergraduate student studying Computer Science at Concordia University
+I'm a Computer Science graduate from Concordia University

 - 🌱 I’m currently enrolled in the following courses: